ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

   <img alt="Spring Reactor Timeline" src="/img/reactive/spring-reactor-timeline.png">
 </p>

-2.0 was not side effect free - also existential questions were raised around the project, at the same time Spring evolved, microservices became the norm.
+2.0 was not side effect free also existential questions were raised around the project.

+At the same time Spring evolved, microservices became the norm.
 Spring needs to be nice with these microservices, concurrency is important, can Reactor not be used for that?

 With 3.0 the team wanted to focus on microservices, take some ideas from [netflix oss](https://netflix.github.io/) and implement these in a pragmatic way.
 Actually reactor 3 was started as 2.5, but so many new features were added that the version had to be changed as well in order to reflect this.

-Since 3.0 Spring Reactor has received some extra components:
+Since 3.0 Spring Reactor has been made more modular and consists of several components:
 <p style="text-align: center;">
   <img alt="Spring Reactor Components" src="/img/reactive/spring-reactor-components.png">
 </p>

 * [Core](https://github.com/reactor/reactor-core) is the main library.
+Providing a non-blocking Reactive Streams foundation for the JVM both implementing a [Reactive Extensions](https://github.com/Reactive-Extensions) inspired API and efficient message-passing support.

 * [IPC](https://github.com/reactor/reactor-ipc): backpressure-ready components to encode, decode, send (unicast, multicast or request/response) and serve connections.